salirezaeb/cactiSimFall2025/README.md

 ### 4. Results Storage

-All generated output files are stored in the [`all_result`](https://github.com/salirezaeb/cactiSimFall2025/blob/main/all_result.txt) directory.
-Each output file corresponds to a specific cache configuration, and provides a comprehensive set of performance metrics that can be analyzed and compared for optimization.
+All generated output files are stored in the [`all_result`](https://github.com/salirezaeb/cactiSimFall2025/blob/main/all_result.txt) text file.

 ## Objective and Impact